Adikteev/CrossDK/README.md

 Then run `pod install`.

-In any file you'd like to use CrossDK in, don't forget to import the framework with `import CrossDK`.

 ### Manually

 - Open up Terminal, `cd` into your top-level project directory, and run the following command *if* your project is not initialized as a git repository: